szareey/LMS-DB/README.md

 ## Welcome to LMS project

-This project helps student with education
+This project helps student with education.

 ## Getting Started